Here I Provide lost spring questions and answers of Rajasthan board class 12 book Rainbow. Lost spring author is Anees Jung.

 Question 2.
 Why does Anees jung’s promise to open school seems hollow?

 Answer – Anees Jung’s promise to open school seems hollow because building a school is not a game school building takes time.

 Question 3.
 Why does the author describe seemapuri as miles away from delhi?

-Answer – Seemapuri is very close to Delhi but if we consider the condition in which people live they a poles apart.
-In seemapuri there is no necessities of life available in seemapuri.
+Answer – Seemapuri is very close to Delhi but if we consider the condition in which people live they poles apart.
+In Seemapuri, there are no necessities of life available in Seemapuri.

 Question 4.
 What does the author mean by the expression “Garbage to them is gold”?

 Answer – “Garbage to them is gold” these lines are true.
 Garbage is no less than gold to rag-picker because this is the only means survival for them.
 They pitch their tents wherever they can find rags.

 Question 5.
 What does the expression “sometimes I find a rupee in the garbage” Mean?